richTheCreator/Elevated-Trading-LLC/src/pages/blog/higher-demand-for-cbd-isolate-due-to-increased-delta-8-production/index.md

 is_featured: false
 ---

-# Higher Demand for CBD Isolate Due to Increased Delta 8 Production

 One of the many cannabinoids in the hemp plant, Delta 8 — is a close relative of the widely known, psychoactive cannabinoid of THC, Delta 9.
 Delta 8 now represents one of the fastest-growing segments in the CBD market today.

 And as the notorious Delta 8 cannabinoid gains traction, we see a higher demand for [CBD isolate](https://www.elevatedtrading.com/products/isolate/).
 CBD isolates are the purest CBD products available on the market, produced by extracting all plant components including terpenes, flavonoids, and cannabinoids.